Richard Burns, M.D.

 If you require cataract surgery, there has never been a better time to have one.
 In fact, more than 3 million Americans undergo cataract surgery every year, making it the most frequently performed surgical procedure in the United States.
 Dr. Burns specializes in the most advanced form of surgical cataract treatment – refractive cataract surgery.

-To promote the best possible vision outcomes, Dr. Burns uses advanced IOLs – Crystalens and ReStor.
+To promote the best possible vision outcomes, Dr. Burns uses advanced IOLs.
 After placing the lens implants, he uses laser vision correction procedures, such as LASIK, PRK or LASEK, to fine-tune any irregularities in the corneal shape.

 So, there is light at the end of the tunnel even if you have advanced cataracts.
-Schedule a complimentary consultation with Dr. Burns to see how refractive cataract surgery can help you improve your vision and let you fully enjoy your lifestyle again.
+Schedule a complimentary consultation with Dr. Burns to see how refractive Cataract Surgery can help you improve your vision and let you fully enjoy your lifestyle again.
 Even people who do not have cataracts can benefit from receiving refractive IOLs in San Diego.

 If you have been turned down for LASIK or are simply not comfortable with this procedure, visit our Refractive Lensectomy (RLE) page to see how this procedure can help you completely eliminate or significantly decrease your dependence on glasses and/or cumbersome contact lenses.